Sometimes our minds are not on our side.

 You finally sit down to write… and suddenly your brain’s like, “You’re not qualified.
 You don’t have credentials.
 What if someone calls you out?”

-That inner voice—the one that says you’re not “enough” yet?
-That’s called imposter syndrome, and it loves to hang out with new bloggers.
+That inner voice, the one that says you’re not “enough” yet, is called imposter syndrome, and it loves to hang out with new bloggers.
 Especially when you’re trying something new and stretching out of your comfort zone.

-But here’s the truth: you don’t have to be an expert—you just have to be helpful.
+But here’s the truth: you don’t have to be an expert.
+As long as you’re a step ahead of your readers, you can be helpful.

 Your readers aren’t looking for a professor.
 They’re looking for someone who’s real, approachable, and understands what it’s like to be a beginner.